JingYangFeng/TestDatabase/README.md

 ## Finding User information(from root folder):
     cd ./backend/schema/schema.js
-you will find "Const UserType" which lists all user information
+- You will find "Const UserType" which lists all user information

-# for more specifics and documentation
+# for more specifics and documentation:
     cd ./backend/models/user.js